dieter-wilhelm/apdl-mode/README.md

 ![img](doc/ansys+emacs2020-03.png)

-<a id="org1457a48"></a>
+<a id="org92c63ec"></a>

 # Introduction

-APDL ([Ansys Parametric Design Language](https://de.wikipedia.org/wiki/ANSYS_Parametric_Design_Language)) is the solver scripting language of the mechanical FEA (Finite Element Analysis) suite [Ansys](http://www.ansys.com) (ANalysis SYStem, registered TM).
+APDL, [Ansys Parametric Design Language](https://de.wikipedia.org/wiki/ANSYS_Parametric_Design_Language) is the solver scripting language of the mechanical FEA, Finite Element Analysis suite [Ansys](http://www.ansys.com), ANalysis SYStem, registered TM.

-APDL-Mode (formerly Ansys-Mode) is - in conjunction with the [GNU-Emacs](https://www.gnu.org/software/emacs/) editor - an advanced APDL environment with features like, pin-pointing the APDL reference documentation, keyword completion, code templates, dedicated highlighting, solver communication (GNU-Linux only), license reporting, etc.  Over the years it has accumulated lots of features for writing and debugging FEA complete models in APDL code.
+APDL-Mode, formerly Ansys-Mode, is - in conjunction with the [GNU-Emacs](https://www.gnu.org/software/emacs/) editor - an advanced APDL environment with features like, pin-pointing the APDL reference documentation, keyword completion, code templates, dedicated highlighting, solver communication (GNU-Linux only), license reporting, etc.  Over the years it has accumulated lots of features for writing and debugging complete FEA models in APDL code.
 Please convince yourself with the APDL-Mode in-depth documentation.

 With the advent of the modern Ansys GUIs - like \`WorkBench' or
-\`Discovery AIM' - the usage of APDL as a wholesale modelling language has diminished for non automated tasks.
-But APDL is here to stay: \`WorkBench' and \`AIM' operate exclusively the Ansys solver with it!
-They are producing and sending APDL input (.dat) files to the solver.
-For a true understanding of the GUIs' inner workings a study of their APDL code is prerequisite!
-Moreover, the GUIs are not supporting all solver features.
-So "Command (APDL)" objects are used to enhance the GUIs' modelling capabilities.
+\`Discovery' - the usage of APDL as a wholesale modelling language has vaned for highly variable tasks which are hard to script.
+But, nevertheless, APDL is here to stay: \`WorkBench' operates exclusively the Ansys solver with it!
+It assembles and sends APDL input (.dat) files to the solver.
+For a true understanding of the GUI's inner workings a study of their APDL code is prerequisite!
+Moreover, WorkBench is not supporting all MAPDL solver features.
+So "Command (APDL)" objects are used to enhance the GUI's modelling capabilities.

-Nowadays I find APDL-Mode mostly useful for studying solver (.dat) files which were created by WorkBench.
-And, especially, for writing WorkBench \`Command' objects and inspecting longer command snippets from other sources.
-Accessing the Ansys APDL reference documentation with the detour of searching the keywords alone is worth using APDL-Mode!
+APDL-Mode is very useful for studying solver (.dat) files which were created by WorkBench.
+And, especially, for writing WorkBench
+\`Command' objects and inspecting longer command snippets from other sources.
+Accessing the Ansys APDL reference documentation without detour - this alone - is worth using APDL-Mode!

-When you "Export" (or "Import") such a WorkBench "Command (APDL)" object it becomes associated with a file and is then editable with a third party editor.
-When you have modified the file then the "File Status" in Workbench changes and you can pull-in the updated content with the "Refresh" button.
+When you "Export" (or "Import") such a WorkBench "Command (APDL)" object, it becomes associated with a file on disk and is accessible for any kind of editor.
+If you modify this file, the "File Status" in Workbench changes and you can pull-in the updated content with the "Refresh" button.

 ![img](doc/connect_command_snippet_to_file.png)

-<a id="org952d117"></a>
+<a id="orgcae8326"></a>

 # Some Highlights